Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Discussions and Future Works

-Yet, our quantitative results indicate that participants showed better psychophysical performance with H-WNC in terms of PSEs only -- although the H-WC group reported a better user experience through subjective comments.
-In summary, regarding \textit{\textbf{RQ2 --} congruence conditions indicate differences in terms of user performance and experience: H-WNC offers significantly better performance, yet H-WC offers a more natural user experience regardless of hand dominance.} However, our statistical analysis indicates that the perceived level of task difficulty with different conditions of hand-wrist congruence was not statistically significant.

-Finally, Fig. \ref{fig:results} indicates further trends where H-WNC might result in better JNDs, number of taps, and execution time -- even though no statistical difference was found.
-We speculate that extending the experiment to more participants might yield further advantages of H-WNC over H-WC.
+Participants were randomly divided into two groups: one to receive haptic feedback on the wrist in congruence with the hand and one in non-congruence.
+Our results show better psychophysical performance with H-WNC in terms of PSEs only -- although the H-WC group reported a better user experience through subjective comments.
+We speculate that the participants found the H-WNC conditions physically and mentally more tiring – while their higher sensitivity to the lack of movement (also supported by the literature \cite{Zhang2019}) somewhat balanced the overall discrimination performance.
+In summary, regarding \textit{\textbf{RQ3 --} congruence conditions indicate differences in terms of user performance and experience: H-WNC offers significantly better performance, yet H-WC offers a more natural user experience regardless of hand dominance.} We speculate that extending the experiment to more participants might yield further advantages of H-WNC over H-WC.